plone/plone.memoize/plone/memoize/README.txt

  plone memoization decorators
 ==============================

-Used to memoize the return values of functions and properties of classes and Zope views.
+plone.memoize provides Python function decorators for caching the values of functions and methods.

+The type of cache storage is freely configurable by the user, as is the cache key, which is what the function's value depends on.

+plone.memoize has support for memcached and is easily extended to use other caching storages.
+It also has specialized decorators for use with Zope views.
+However, plone.memoize can be used without Zope.

 volatile
 ========